farhan212004/Regression_model.1/README.md

 # First Regression Model

-This repository contains my **first Linear Regression model** implemented using **Python and scikit-learn**.
+This repository contains my **first Linear Regression model** built using **Python and scikit-learn**.
+The model is used to **predict salary based on years of experience**.

 ## Overview
-- Built a simple regression model
+- Simple Linear Regression for salary prediction
-- Used scikit-learn for training
+- Trained using scikit-learn
-- Visualized data and regression line
+- Data visualization included

 ## Libraries Used
 - Python